 The number of things a leader has to worry about in an organization of even moderate size is large.
 This means that most executives have a reservoir of knowledge that is a mile wide and an inch deep.

 This isn’t a bad thing; in fact, it’s necessary.
-But it means that it’s important to listen to those in the weeds when they raise a red flag.
+But it means that it’s essential to listen to those in the weeds when they raise a red flag.

 And lastly, be sure that the communication channels exist to enable that flag to be seen.